 Forte’s second tip for Kiwi tech entrepreneurs is go for revenue straight away.
 This may seem obvious, but he says that’s not how US-based start-ups operate.

 On the east side of the Pacific Ocean, there’s a well-worn path for start-ups operating in the shadow of the Silicon Valley venture capital machine.

 There, conventional wisdom says first you need to go for what Forte calls the ‘land grab’.
 Financiers are looking for momentum, so the idea is that you need give your product or service away then increase the number of users by around 10 percent each week until you hit around a million customers.
 At that point you have to find ways to turn that user base into money.

 Forte says that process often means alienating many of the customers who contributed to the growth.
 Actually he used the term “pisses people off”.

-He points at Instagram saying it’s not a pure example because the company was purchased by Facebook.
+He points at Instagram saying it’s not a pure example because Facebook purchased the company.
 However, it perfectly illustrates the principle.

 Instagram got big by being the cool photo-sharing app.
 It was free.
 Before Facebook acquired the business it had 20 million users.
 Today that number is closer to 150 million.
 Facebook has decided Insgtagram will now start showing advertisements.
 That will make money, but the service faces the risk of losing many of its customers along the way.